Social Security Disability Attorney

 - Financial management and administrative services

-Independence and Peace of Mind PA ABLE accounts promote financial independence by giving individuals with disabilities control over their own savings.
+PA ABLE accounts promote financial independence by giving individuals with disabilities control over their own savings.
 This provides greater autonomy in managing day-to-day expenses and planning for the future, while also offering peace of mind to family members who want to contribute to their loved one’s financial security.

 What This Means

-This 20-year eligibility expansion represents a monumental shift in access to PA ABLE accounts.
+This 20-year eligibility expansion represents a major shift in access to PA ABLE accounts.
 Previously, only individuals whose disability began before age 26 could open these accounts, which excluded many people who developed disabilities later in life due to accidents, illnesses, military service, or other circumstances.

-Veterans Will Particularly Benefit This expansion will be especially beneficial to Veterans, who often experience service-connected disabilities after age 26.
-Many Veterans with conditions such as traumatic brain injuries, post-traumatic stress disorder (PTSD), physical injuries, or other service-related disabilities will now be able to access the savings and independence that PA ABLE accounts provide.
+This expansion is especially beneficial to Veterans, who often experience service-connected disabilities after age 26.
+Many Veterans with conditions such as traumatic brain injuries, post-traumatic stress disorder (PTSD), physical injuries, or other service-related disabilities are now able to access the savings and independence that PA ABLE accounts provide.

 The Growth of PA ABLE

-Since the program launched in 2017, it has experienced remarkable growth.
-As of 2025, there are approximately 11,000 PA ABLE accounts with more than $160 million saved.
-The January 2026 eligibility expansion is expected to help support even more Pennsylvanians with disabilities and their families in achieving greater financial stability and independence.
+The 2026 eligibility expansion is expected to help even more Pennsylvanians with disabilities and their families achieve greater financial stability and independence.

 - Ensuring long-term stability for the program and its participants